Amarjha01/InfantCareCompass/CONTRIBUTING.md

 - 📫 **Contact the Maintainers**
   Still stuck?
 Reach out to the maintainers via GitHub or through the contact info listed in the repository.

+---

-Thank you for contributing to InfantCareCompass! 🚀
+Thank you for contributing to **InfantCareCompass**! 🚀
+Your time and effort help make this project better for everyone. ️